Jay2645/Unreal-Polygonal-Map-Gen/README.md

 #Polygonal Map Generator

 This is a port of [the ActionScript code](https://github.com/amitp/mapgen2) of [Red Blob Games' *Polygonal Map Generation for Games*](http://www-cs-students.stanford.edu/~amitp/game-programming/polygon-map-generation/).
 This port is written in C++ and designed to work in Unreal Engine 4.
 This port works fully with games written in C++ as well as games that use Unreal Engine 4's "Blueprint" system.

+The original ActionScript code was released under the MIT Open Source license; this C++ port of the code is also released under the MIT Open Source license.

 The map generation works by generating an array of points using a user-specified PointGeneratior (inheriting from UPointGenerator), which is triangulated using a [Delaunay Triangulation](https://en.wikipedia.org/wiki/Delaunay_triangulation).
 The Delaunay Triangulation is a dual graph of a [Voronoi Diagram](https://en.wikipedia.org/wiki/Voronoi_diagram), which provides us with 2 sets of points.
 This approach is called a "polygonal" map generation because we use the points of our Delaunay Triangulation as centers of polygons, with the vertices of that polygon given by the dual graph of the Voronoi Diagram.